 Our plan was to stop at Florence Bay for snorkelling, as it’s reputed to offer one of the best snorkelling on Magnetic Island.
 It was low tide so we sometimes struggled to find a way with enough water, but we had a great time.

-The Forts Walk maybe Magnetic Island’s best walk and it surely is a must-do on a Magnetic Island day trip.
+The Forts Walk may be Magnetic Island’s best walk.
+It surely is a must-do on a day trip to Magnetic Island.
 I didn’t expect to like it that much.

 It’s a 4km return walk quite easy at the start and very steep to reach the fortifications.
-But it’s worth the efforts: the 360-degree views are spectacular.
+But it’s worth the effort: the 360-degree views are spectacular.

 We went straight up to the WWII lookouts and didn’t do the side tracks to check out the other ruins of the fort.
 Still, it took us a bit over one hour to complete the walk at a decent pace.
 We stopped a few times to look at the breathtaking panoramic views.
 And you have to walk with your head up looking at the trees to spot wild koalas, which will slow you down!

 You don’t want to end your Magnetic Island day trip without spotting a koala.
-There are about 800 koalas on the island and it’s one of the best places in Australia to see them in the wild.
-If you weren’t lucky on Magnetic Island, we’re lucky to regularly see wild koalas on Stradbroke Island near Brisbane.
+There are about 800 koalas on the island and it’s one of the best places in Australia to see wildlife.
+If you weren’t lucky on Magnetic Island, don’t give up.
+We’re lucky to regularly see wild koalas on Minjerribah (Stradbroke Island) near Brisbane.
+Coombabah Reserve on the Gold Coast is home to many koalas too.
 More south, the Great Ocean Road and Kangaroo Island are also reputed for it.

-We spotted a few of them during our day trip: two during our horseriding expedition to Horseshoe Bay, and three during the Forts Walk.
+We spotted a few of them during our day trip on Magnetic Island: two during our horseriding expedition to Horseshoe Bay, and three during the Forts Walk.
 Koalas aren’t easy to spot because they don’t move.
 So sometimes you can pass them without noticing they’re here.
-But because the Forts Walk is popular, the fact that they don’t move will actually increase your chances to spot a wild koala: people will sometimes leave a mark on the ground to let other walkers know they spotted a koala there earlier.
+But because the Forts Walk is popular, the fact that they don’t move will actually increase your chances to spot a wild koala.
+People will sometimes leave a mark on the ground to let other walkers know they spotted a koala there earlier.

 I always prefer to see animals in their natural habitat.
 But if you’ve never seen a koala and want to make sure you see one during your Magnetic Island day trip, you may want to visit the Koala Sanctuary at Bungalow Bay.
 They also offer the opportunity to take a photo holding a koala, if that’s something you’ve always dreamt of.